 These figures continue to highlight the risks to older workers with around 30 per cent of fatal injuries in 2020/21 involving workers aged 60 or over, even though such workers only make up around 11 per cent of the workforce.

 In addition, members of the public continue to be killed in connection with work-related incidents.
-In 2020/21, 60 members of the public were killed as a result of a work-related incident.
+In 2020/21, 60 members of the public were killed because of a work-related incident.